Give to St. Philip’s

 Stocks, Bonds and Mutual Funds: Gifts of appreciated stocks, bonds and mutual funds can often provide important tax advantages.
 If held for more than one year, their fair market value is deductible as a charitable contribution.

 An added benefit of giving appreciated securities is the avoidance of the capital gains tax on the appreciated portion of the gift.
-For Stock Gift Instructions please click here.
+For securities gift instructions, please email our Treasurer.

 GIVE TOMORROW